 Interest income consists of income earned on our cash and cash equivalents.
-Interest expense consists of bank charges and fees incurred on our cash and cash equivalents.
-Our interest income will initially increase as our investment balances will be higher due to the cash proceeds received from our IPO.
-Such interest income will then decrease as our cash balance decreases as we continue to fund operations.
+Interest expense consists of the interest component associated with our facility leases.
+Our interest income initially increased as our cash and cash equivalents were higher due to the cash proceeds received from our IPO.
+Such interest income is subsequently decreasing as (i) our cash balance decreases as we continue to fund operations and (ii) a change in interest rates.